Tips and Insights For Areas To Improve In At Work

 You can simply ask, “can I get some feedback on the . . . project I have completed?”

 “I’m looking for feedback on my work performance.
 Can you point out areas where I need improvement?”

 Create A Stop Doing List

-With a stop doing list you can minimize or eliminate the issues holding you back and create action steps for those issues you need to stop doing.
+With a stop doing list you can minimize or eliminate the issues holding you back.

 In addition to the information above, you’ll find a collection of unique resources that offer ideas for improvement at work, from a variety of experts.
 You’ll have access to an abundance of information from one place.